yashino91/cmbot/README.md

 [![codecov](https://codecov.io/gh/yashino91/cmbot/branch/master/graph/badge.svg)](https://codecov.io/gh/yashino91/cmbot)

-A simple telegram bot written in Kotlin, for fetching price information about crypto currencies from CoinMarketCap.
+A simple telegram bot written in Kotlin, for fetching price information about crypto currencies from [CryptoCompare](https://www.cryptocompare.com/).

+Originally this bot was requesting the public CoinMarketCap API.
+Because of their Professional API migration on December 4th, 2018 (Does not offer sufficient requests/endpoints in the free tier), I had to switch to another provider.

 ![Alt text](/screenshots/example.png?raw=true "Bot Example - Formatted as an Image")

-You can browse all currencies on CoinMarketCap through [Inline Queries](https://core.telegram.org/bots/inline).
+You can browse all currencies on [CryptoCompare](https://www.cryptocompare.com/) through [Inline Queries](https://core.telegram.org/bots/inline).
 Just call the bot by its username and a query in the text input field.
 For example: `@PriceLeechBot eth`.

 Select a result and you'll get the most important information as a rendered image via Telegram.